 If you are unsure whether your child has the appropriate desk set up, check out our desk selection checklist.

 In conjunction with central stability, having freely moving elbows, wrist and fingers are important for the finer details in drawing and writing.
 If a child has joint restrictions or tightness throughout their arm or lacks the required stability, it can hamper their handwriting ability.

 My child complains of discomfort and fatigue with drawing and writing

 Frequently discomfort in the shoulder, elbow and less frequently, hand are often due to muscle weakness and/or ineffective movement patterns.
 It requires more energy and concentration to use poor posture and inappropriate muscles.

 What should I do about it?

-If this rings true for your child, it is important to get a thorough assessment.
+If this rings true for your child, you may wish to explore it further with a thorough assessment.
 Sometimes the solution is simple: one or two paediatric chiropractic treatments to loosen up tight, restricted joints and muscles and some simple home exercises.
 At other times the solution is more involved and may involve a team approach such as with paediatricians and occupational therapists.